© Crown copyright 2020

 National voucher scheme

-If your school catering service cannot provide meals or food parcels, you should offer families of pupils eligible for benefits-related free school meals an alternative.
+If your school catering service cannot provide meals or food parcels for children who are at home, you can offer vouchers to families of eligible pupils.

 We have developed a national scheme to provide supermarket vouchers via the Edenred online portal.
-Schools will not have to pay for these vouchers as the costs for this scheme will be picked up centrally by DfE.
+You will not have to pay for these vouchers.

-Before ordering vouchers, you should check which pupils are eligible and currently in receipt of benefits-related free school meals.
-Vouchers should be made available to the adult with caring responsibility for that child.
+Before ordering vouchers, check which pupils are eligible and would be receiving free school meals.

 How to order vouchers

-Once you have activated your account on the Edenred portal, you can begin to create vouchers.
-Edenred will provide schools with a step-by-step guide to ordering vouchers through their online portal.
+Once you have activated your account on the Edenred portal, you can begin to order vouchers.

 - set a weekly £15 rolling voucher